CartoDB/mobile-sdk/doc/sdk_with_carto.md

 - For point-geometry time-series visualizations, use the _Animated_ aggregation to define Torque maps.
 This provides animated rendering, and the Mobile SDK has a special layer `TorqueTileLayer` to define this.
 From an API standpoint, Torque uses the SQL API and CartoCSS styling, but Torque contains an additional [time control method](/docs/carto-engine/torque-js/)

-## Offline maps from CARTO
+## Offline maps

-CARTO SDK has several ways to use map data ofline, but the suggested method is via CARTO platform:
+CARTO Mobile SDK offers several ways to use map data offline, but the suggested method is via CARTO platform:

 1. Upload your data to CARTO platform, create new Map and map styling CartoCSS in BUILDER
 2. Use our [Mobile Tile Packager](https://github.com/CartoDB/mobile-tile-packager) tool to create offline map data package